CHAPTER TWENTY THREE

 A high school football buddy, Tom Camara, and I enlisted under the “buddy program,” which would let us attend basic training together.
 I wanted to be a pilot, and Tom wanted to go into communications or electrical engineering.
 After we took the Vocational Aptitude Test the recruiter gave us documents to fill out to indicate what fields we wanted to go into.
 The recruiter had told me that I had scored well enough to get into my choice of vocations.
 I wanted to be a pilot.
 I didn’t care what kind of pilot, fixed wing or helicopter, I just wanted to fly.
 I was excited!
 It was going to be a great adventure!

 I checked off all the boxes for aircraft pilot, ranging from fighters to air transport, fixed wing to helicopters.
 I just wanted to fly, and would take probably any field they would offer.
 The recruiter then scheduled us for physical exams in April, which would be just a few weeks before graduation.
-He told us that our schools would be assigned while there.
+He told us that our schools would be assigned while there at the recruiting center.

-As each of us was visually examined by what I hoped was a real doctor, we were tapped and told to move to station B, although there were two or three guys sent elsewhere at that point.
+As each of us was visually examined, we were tapped and told to move to station B, although there were some guys sent elsewhere at that point.
 At station B we were examined for problems with lungs and heart.
-Hernias were taken aside and more closely examined.
-Doctors checked height and weight, complexion, eye and hair color, eyes, nose, teeth and throat.
+Those with hernias were taken aside and more closely examined.
+Doctors checked height and weight, complexion, eye and hair color, joints, eyes, nose, teeth and throat.

-The doctor who checked at my eyes asked what occupation I was interested in, and I told him, “Pilot.
+The doctor who checked my eyes asked what occupation I was interested in, and I told him, “Pilot.
 He then asked if I needed to wear the eyeglasses I had on.
-I told him, “Only when I want to see.” said, “Well, then, you can’t be a pilot!”
+I told him, “Only when I want to see.”
+And, he said, “Well, then, you can’t be a pilot!”

-I was very disappointed, shocked, and felt that my recruiter had grossly misled me.
+I told him, “My recruiter already did all the tests and told me I was a shoo in.”
+The doctor grinned wryly and just shook his head.
+I was very disappointed, shocked, to learn that my recruiter had grossly misled me.
 I asked about specialty lenses or waivers, and the doctor said, “No way.”
 I said, “Well, then, I don’t want to be in the Air Force.”

-I was directed to an area where all the Air Force recruits gathered to be counselled by senior level recruiters who would finalize our enlistment and assign us to occupational school training.
+I was told to get dressed and go to an area where all the Air Force recruits were gathered to be counselled by senior level recruiters who would finalize our enlistment and assign us to occupational school training.

 The counselor I talked to was not sympathetic at all, and told me that my test scores qualified me for a vast number of interesting occupations, but that I was not going to be entering flight training of any kind.
 So, I didn’t sign my final enlistment document.